image source: Pexels

 Contact dermatitis may not be contagious but a rash usually spreads from one area of your body to another.
 You’ll notice blisters, a burning sensation, and redness on the affected area.

 Its treatment may involve oral corticosteroids that reduce inflammation and antihistamines to relieve the itching.
-A topical steroid cream such as the Era Organics cream may also be applied to help soothe the rashes.
+A topical steroid cream such as the Eczur cream may also be applied to help soothe the rashes.

 Psoriasis is a skin condition that accelerates the life cycle of the skin’s cells.
 That leads to a rapid build-up of cells on the surface of the skin.
 The extra skin cells create scales and red patches that can be itchy.